Are you having back pain with any of the following?

 We will ask you about your medical history and lifestyle habits including:

 Your initial visit will last approximately 30 minutes.
 If you have certain medical conditions, including seizures, a high fever, untreated cancer, or an infectious illness, we may need to postpone treatment.
+After each treatment, we ask you not to do any vigorous activities and go to sleep early that night.

 We will make you comfortable lying down or in a seated position.
 The acupuncture points we select will depend on your symptoms, and we will talk you through each step of needle placement.
 Each point relates to a specific health condition or function of the body, and you may have needles in several areas.